-It's episode 28 of Leader Talk!
-In this episode we chatted to the enigmatic Steven Walker, the co-owner of Kookaburra Homes, one of the leading home builders in South Australia.
+Welcome back to Leader Talk!
+In episode 28 we chatted to the enigmatic Steven Walker, the co-owner of Kookaburra Homes, one of the leading home builders in South Australia.
 He also acts as one of the board members at Regional Development Australia Murraylands and Riverland.

 With over 14 years of experience in the building industry, Steven has helped 1000s of customers make their dream home become a reality.
 In our chat we discussed, the importance of focusing on your “why”, trusting your staff and understanding your customers.

 Want to learn more?
 You can read or listen to our chat with Steven Walker on YouTube, Spotify, Listen Notes, or Player FM.
 It’s also available anywhere you listen to your favourite podcasts via Buzzsprout.

 Authored by Steven Walker, the co-owner of Kookaburra Homes.

 I’ve seen a lot of discourse in the business world that glamourises business owners being overwhelmingly driven and passionate about their organisation.
 It’s a common misconception that if your business isn’t your whole world, it won’t kick off.
 However, what we often don’t realise is that if you’re consumed by your passion for your business, you may not be the right person to get it off the ground.

 To many, the concept seems counterproductive – how can you start a successful business without having a burning passion for your product or services?
 While I’m not saying you shouldn’t be passionate about your business, I believe that being dictated by this passion doesn’t guarantee success.
 When I co-founded Kookaburra Homes, I was passionate about our products and services, but that wasn’t my main motivation for growing the company.
 For me, Kookaburra Homes was a vehicle that allowed me to achieve my bigger picture and open up opportunities.